 Founder and Chairman, Cambridge Family Enterprise Group

 John A. Davis is a globally recognized pioneer and authority on family enterprise, family wealth, and the family office.
 He is a researcher, educator, author, architect of the field’s most impactful conceptual frameworks, and advisor to leading families around the world.
+He leads the family enterprise programs at MIT Sloan.
 To follow his writing and speaking, visit johndavis.com and Twitter @ProfJohnDavis.

 About Cambridge Institute for Family Enterprise